Sudden infant death syndrome (SIDS) is the sudden and unexplained death of a baby

 Taking your baby for checkups and vaccines.
-If your newborn baby seems sick, call your baby’s healthcare provider.
-Take your
+If your baby seems sick, call your baby’s healthcare provider.
+Take your baby in

-baby in for regular well-baby checkups and routine shots.
-Some studies show that fully
+for regular well-baby checkups and routine shots.
+Some studies show that fully vaccinating

-reduces the risk for SIDS and many other health problems.
+to do this.
+Using human milk for a year or longer reduces the risk for SIDS and many

 Thinking aboutgiving your baby a pacifier during sleep time.
 You may give your baby a pacifier during routine sleep and nap time once breastfeeding

 is well-established.
 This is often after the first few weeks.
 But don’t hang pacifiers